zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 Store your credentials securely with the Secure Credentials Store (SCS) plug-in.

-1. Navigate to the VSCode settings.
+1. Navigate to the VS Code settings.
 2. Open Zowe Explorer Settings.
 3. Add the `Zowe-Plugin` value to the **Zowe Security** entry field.
-4. Restart VSCode.
+4. Restart VS Code.

 For more information about SCS, see [Secure Credential Store Plug-in for Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-profiles.html#enabling-secure-credential-store-with-zowe-explorer).